junxit/us-congress-bills-109/metadata.md

 - 2006-09-22 — Committee on Judiciary discharged.
 - 2006-09-22 — Committee on Judiciary discharged.
 - 2006-09-22 — Placed on the Union Calendar, Calendar No. 404.
+- 2006-09-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-09-27 — Considered as unfinished business. (consideration: CR H7592)
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7561-7565)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5637.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Oxley moved to suspend the rules and pass the bill, as amended.
+- 2006-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 492). (text: CR H7561-7563)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 492).(text: CR H7561-7563)